PTSD and Addiction Treatment

 Our comprehensive approach to Trauma and Addiction Recovery

-In our addiction and trauma therapy at Hotel California by The Sea, we offer multiple levels of trauma-related addiction treatment for those struggling with trauma and substance abuse and addiction.
+In our addiction and trauma therapy at Hotel California by The Sea, we offer multiple levels of trauma-related addiction treatment.
 These treatments include medical detox, inpatient residential addiction treatment, outpatient programs and various continuing care services.
 A considerable amount of our clients enter our addiction treatment center with a history of trauma and undiagnosed PTSD.

 Dialectical Behavioral Therapy (DBT)